a3de-hri/a3de-hri.github.io/_includes/cfp.md

 The workshop will use a hybrid format to allow participants who due to disability, geographic, financial, or other constraints, are unable to travel.

+For questions, please contact the PC at a3de-hri@elist.tufts.edu

 ### Submit Papers to EasyChair Here

 [EasyChair A3DE Submissions](https://easychair.org/conferences/?conf=a3de){: .btn}